ruslo/CGold/docs/tutorials/variables/regular.rst

   :emphasize-lines: 7-8

 .. literalinclude:: /examples/usage-of-variables/cache-vs-regular/configure.log
-  :language: shell
+  :language: none
   :emphasize-lines: 3,12

 You can see that the regular CMake variable ``abc`` is created from scratch each time

 .. literalinclude:: /examples/usage-of-variables/cache-vs-regular/configure.log
-  :language: shell
+  :language: none
   :emphasize-lines: 4,6,13,15

 And the cache variable ``xyz`` is created only once and reused on second run

 .. literalinclude:: /examples/usage-of-variables/cache-vs-regular/configure.log
-  :language: shell
+  :language: none
   :emphasize-lines: 5,7,14,16

 You can find cache variable ``xyz`` in :ref:`CMakeCache.txt <cmakecache.txt>`: